 Smart people break their trip half way to wherever they’re going.
 I’m smart, but not smart enough and I’m always in a hurry to get where I’m going.
-A brief stop over in Abu Dhabi where I was reacquainted with the false saying, ‘Yes, but it’s a dry heat’.
+A brief stop over in Abu Dhabi where I was reacquainted with the true but meaningless saying, ‘Yes, but it’s a dry heat’.
 When it’s 43º C (110º F) hot is hot.

 Eventually I arrived in Rome.
 Not quite as hot, but hot enough.
 I had been studying Italian but discovered Italians don’t speak slowly and enunciate with pauses between every word like the App training voices do.